focusOtter/appsync-mongo-test/README.md

 }
 ```

+Once created, use the ARN of that key to [replace the ARN on this line.](https://github.com/focusOtter/appsync-mongo-test/blob/main/lib/appsync-mongo-test-stack.ts#L50)

 ## Understanding Our AppSync API

 ### Schema

 The schema for our AppSync API can be found [here](./lib/schema.graphql).

-This uses a public API key to authorize consumers make queries.
+This uses a [public API key to authorize consumers](https://github.com/focusOtter/appsync-mongo-test/blob/main/lib/appsync-mongo-test-stack.ts#L15-L18) making queries.
 Essentially, an API customer can call the `getProduct` query given they supply a valid `id`.

 ### Understanding Pipeline Resolvers